 actiTIME’s visual budget tracker is the ultimate tool for cost control!
 It highlights budget overruns in red and lets you analyze the collected progress data as an overall summary of the entire budgeting period or a detailed breakdown by day.

-Lastly, to improve your resource planning outcomes and track project budgets with ease, consider adopting actiTIME.
-This multifunctional software solution has all you need for project cost management:
+To improve your project cost management outcomes and track project budgets with ease, consider adopting actiTIME.
+This multifunctional software solution has all you need to track performance costs, manage project budgets, and analyze data in depth.

-- Take advantage of a variety of progress tracking tools to monitor project costs and other resources: visual estimate and budget trackers, multiple charts and reports, real-time widgets, Kanban board, and more!
+On top of that, actiTIME offers a variety of progress tracking tools to monitor project costs and other resources: visual estimate and budget trackers, multiple charts and reports, real-time widgets, Kanban board, and more!